Alex-Cannon/alex-cannon.github.io/README.md

 Follow these steps to get started:

 1) Fork this repo
+2) Clone fork locally
+3) Navigate to the root directory of the repo
-2) Run Jekyll in Docker:
+4) Run Jekyll in Docker:
+  1) $PWD means absolute path to the current directory.

 ```
 docker run --rm \